 Kick-Ass 2 blatantly teases the titular character and Mindy/Hit-Girl.
 They even kiss at the end.
-Although since they are pretty much already the fan Preferred couple, it's possible they are being set up to end up together when the series concludes.
+Although since they are pretty much already the Fan-Preferred Couple, and the film sinks the formerly official couple of Dave/Katie in a throwaway scene, it's possible they are being set up to end up together when the series concludes.

 "Deathly Hallows" is not the only movie to blame, by far.
 Almost all of the movies have added scenes—scenes that weren't in the books—that tease at a romantic relationship between the two.
 Until the fifth or sixth movie, there were arguably more Harry/Hermione scenes than Ron/Hermione scenes.
 Talk about a Relationship Writing Fumble.